 Have you ever seen an application with no user interface?
 Many of you have used them without even knowing it.
 They only need us to speak.
 The spectrum ranges from automated phone directories, to the Apple’s Siri.
 The next question is “how does this relate to my church?”
 The problem arises when those zero UI application cannot find information about your church.
-Without properly encoded data, you make programs work extra hard to know about your church.
-Here are ways to help spread the word to those devices we only talk to.
+Without properly encoded data, you make programs work harder to know about your church.

 Programs that have a zero UI front end need data, and lots of it.
 They often have applications called spiders that automatically scour the Internet for information.
 These programs ignore many of the things we see.
 Images mean nothing.
 Fancy fonts are irrelevant.
 They do not see the perfect color palette you selected.
 What matters is textual data.
 This means posting phone numbers, addresses, names, service times, and email addresses.
 Think about the questions you are most often asked about your church.
 Then make sure that data is published on the web.